tkaczmarzyk/specification-arg-resolver/README.md

 ### IsTrue ###

 Filters with `true` value of particular field defined under `path` in `Spec` annotation.
 Does not require any http-parameters to be present, i.e. represents constant part of the query.
+The same effect can be achieved with `Equal` specification and `@Spec.constVal` set to `true`. `IsTrue` is just a convenience class that can make the code more explicit.

 For example, consider `gold` field which indicates special `customer`.
 Then, you can introduce the following mapping: